kchen53/-FindRestaurant/README.md

-# Stir or Dine-Out
+# Dine or Stir
-Do you want to cook or dine-out?
+Do you want to dine in or stir at home?
 Let me give you options! :)